marxin/texi2rst-generated/sphinx/gcc/options-controlling-objective-c-and-objective-c++-dialects.rst

   found during compilation, or because the :option:`-fsyntax-only` option is being used.

-.. option:: -Wstrict-selector-match , -Wstrict-selector-match
+.. option:: -Wstrict-selector-match , -Wstrict-selector-match, -Wno-strict-selector-match
-.. option:: -Wno-strict-selector-match

   .. note::